flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/04_engine-start-taxi.md

 If it is required to perform a sharp turn immediately, we may need a bit more thrust.
 Try not to perform the brake check while in a turn, as we don't want to come to a complete stop while turning.

+### Taxi Limitations

+It is generally recommended that pilots only taxi on taxiways large enough to support the aircraft.
+Because of how wide the wingspan of the A380 is, we need large taxiways available to use.
+Appropriate taxiways are commonly found at large, international airports, such as EGLL, EDDM, KJFK, CYYV, etc.

+<p style="color:yellow; font-size:18px;">WIP</p>

+??? tip "2 engine taxi"
+    There are several scenarios where taxiing can be limited.
+If, for example, the pilot opts for a 2-engine taxi, the engines must be symmetrical.
+Symmetrical engines are engines on either wing symmetrical to another engine on the opposite wing.
+For example, if we were to 2-engine taxi to the runway, we would use either `ENG 2+3` OR `ENG 1+4.` In situations where tight turns are involved, it's recommended to use `ENG 1+4.` <p style="color:yellow; font-size:18px;">TODO: insert image showing engine symmetry</p>

+For taxi on outer engines only:

+`ENGINE 1 AND 4 .....................................................
+START`<br/>
+`AFTER START SOP ..................................................
+PERFORM`<br/>

+For taxi on inner engines only:

+`ENGINE 2 AND 3 .....................................................
+START`<br/>
+`AFTER START SOP ..................................................
+PERFORM`<br/>

+In such a case that 2 engine taxi is performed, delay the `AFTER START CL` until all 4 engines are running.

 ### During Taxi